Kkevsterrr/prisoners-koth/README.md

 # Evolutionary Prisoners Dilemma
-An evolutaionary approach to an iterated <a href="https://en.wikipedia.org/wiki/Prisoner%27s_dilemma">prisoner's dilemma game</a>.
+An evolutionary approach to an iterated <a href="https://en.wikipedia.org/wiki/Prisoner%27s_dilemma">prisoner's dilemma game</a>.
 This is a King of the Hill (KOTH) programming competition - the best algorithm will be the last man standing.

 Authors: Ashton Webster, Philip Collison, and Kevin Bock